2025 Liga MX Femenil All-Star Game: Squads

 The Liga MX Femenil All-Stars roster was composed of 30 players that were selected based on performance metrics from the 2024–25 Liga MX Femenil season, with each team in the league providing at least one player to the roster.
 The four players that were candidates to the 2024–25 best-of-the-season awards were automatically added to the roster.
-21 players were be selected by the manager of the team, and three other players were selected by fans through an online voting process–the list of players that could be voted was created by the manager in conjunction with the league.
+21 players were selected by the manager of the team, and three other players were selected by fans through an online voting process–the list of players that could be voted was created by the manager in conjunction with the league.
 Finally, the two remaining players were selected as “surprises” entirely by the league.
 The first 25 players were announced on 21 July 2025.

 Tigres’s Pedro Martínez Losa and his technical team were appointed to coach the team after the top-three choices: Óscar Torres (Pachuca), Amelia Valverde (Monterrey), and Ángel Villacampa (America) declined the offer due to scheduling conflicts, as their respective teams had CONCACAF W Champions Cup games scheduled just a few days prior to the match, and Tigres was the fourth-best ranked team in the general standings of the Liga MX Femenil 2024–25 season.

 On 30 July 2025, Liga MX Femenil announced that Anika Rodríguez, Diana García, and Scarlett Camberos were joining the roster after winning most of the fan votes.
 The league later revealed that Jenni Hermoso and Alicia Cervantes would complete the roster, with both been selected by the league as “distinguished” players.